soloproyectos-ts/transformer/README.md

-# Image Editor
+# SVG Transformer

-An Image Editor with support for SVG images.
+A plugin to scale, resize or rotate SVG elements.